 The science instruments are the heart of the James Webb Space Telescope.
 The four science instruments are contained within the Integrated Science Instrument Module or ISIM.
-JWST's instruments will detect light from distant stars and galaxies, and planets orbiting other stars.
+Webb's instruments will detect light from distant stars and galaxies, and planets orbiting other stars.

 The ISIM structure (pictured below) is like a chassis in a car providing support for the engine and other components.

 The ISIM includes the following instruments:

 - Near-Infrared Camera, or NIRCam - provided by the University of Arizona

 or NIRSpec - provided by ESA, with components provided by NASA/GSFC.

 - Mid-Infrared Instrument, or

 MIRI - provided by the European Consortium with the European Space Agency